-A broadcast message is defined as an email being sent to one or more campus wide email distribution lists maintained by Information Technology Services.
-Such lists contain the email addresses of every member of a campus wide constituent group, e.g., all students, faculty, staff, auxiliaries, etc. A large mailing to a subset of one or more of these constituent groups, e.g., individuals in a specific college or department, users of a particular campus service, etc., should follow the procedure for large mailings.
-Bypassing this process by sending multiple copies of the same message to different subsets of a constituent group is not permitted if the intent and result is the same as sending a broadcast message.
+A broadcast message is an email that is sent to one or more campus-wide email distribution lists maintained by Information Technology Services.
+Such lists contain the email addresses of every member of a campus-wide constituent group, e.g., all students, faculty, staff, auxiliaries, etc. A large mailing to a subset of one or more of these constituent groups, e.g., individuals in a specific college or department, users of a particular campus service, etc., should follow the procedure for large mailings.
+Bypassing this process by sending multiple copies of the same message to different subsets of a constituent group is not permitted if the intent and result are the same as sending a broadcast message.

 - Make sure the message meets the criteria for sending a broadcast mailing.

 - All requests must be approved in advance by the appropriate vice president.
 Written approval via email must be included with the request or forwarded separately to firstname.lastname@example.org.

 - Submit a broadcast mailing request to ITS Management for review and approval with the following information:

 - Target audience, e.g., faculty, staff, students, etc.